cwendorf/BASE/ARISE/README.md

+# Basic Analytical Statistics with Excel

-# ARISE: Arelational and Relational Interval Statistics with Excel
+### ARISE: Arelational and Relational Interval Statistics with Excel

+---

 ## Overview